Trees That Feed Foundation

 Current breadfruit suitability

-Intensified by COVID-19, conflict, and climate change, hunger is a reality for hundreds of millions of people and a fear for many more.
+Intensified by COVID-19, conflict, and climate change, world hunger is a reality for hundreds of millions of people and a fear for many more.
 A new study by Northwestern University suggests that breadfruit could come to the rescue.

 According to the authors, including TTFF board member Dr. Nyree Zerega, breadfruit is climate-resilient, unlike other staple crops like soy, corn, and rice.
 It also grows well in areas hit hardest by hunger – tropical and sub-Saharan regions that are getting steadily warmer.